Gromgorgel/FPK-PCR/README.md

 ### Additional functions provided
 The .R files contain three additional functions: `analyze()`, `semper()`, and `semper2()`.
 These are essentially wrappers for the anctual `analyse()` function that add the following functionality:

-* `analyze()` = no added functionality, simply allows to use the function with an alternative spelling of the function name.
+* `analyze()` = no added functionality, simply allows to use the function with an alternative spelling its name.
 * `semper()` = wraps the analysis in a `try()` function that will essentially absorb all algortithm crashes and aborts so that output is still produced (all parameters are set to `NA` in the output).
 This is handy when analysing larger datasets and you don't want a single reaction preventing output being produced for all the other reactions.
 * `semper2()` = identical to `semper()`, but instead of all `NA`output, all `NaN`output is produced.
 This is handy when you want to identify the reactions that crash the algorithm since reactions that are (correctly) identified as 'no amplification' will have all `NA`output as well.